brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 ## On Denver (#denver)

 Denver.
 I think it surprises most people when my answer to “what are you doing there?” is “nothing, really”.
-I’ve never been before, and I came mostly to look around the city, get a feel for what it’s like, and most importantly, to not be in California.
+I’d never been before, and I mostly went to look around the city, get a feel for what it’s like, and most importantly, not be in California.

 The first thing you notice is that it's hot. _Really_ hot.
 One native I talked to recalled how the Augusts of his youth were distinguished by rain and slow, rolling thunderstorms, but that climate change had ended that.
 It was a little muggy, but I brought shorts and plenty of tank tops, and it wasn't so bad.
 I'd head out for an early morning walk most days, and there was a very positive culture amongst Coloradans of AM exercise to beat the heat -- I've never seen so many hyper-fit people in one place.